garyfleming/lets-begin/lets-begin.md

 But what do?

 ^ That's a lot of big vague words, but you're a busy person and need to actually do something.
 Scrum has this big guide, with ceremonies, and roles, and a whole thing to follow.
 If you're naive, you could follow that dogmatically and at least you'd be doing something.
-It'd be terrible, but it'd be something.
+It'd be terrible, but it might be something.
 Can you have something like that, but for discovery?

 ---